bitrix24/b24ui/docs/components/range.md

 ### Size

-Use the `size` prop to change the size of the Slider.
+Use the `size` prop to change the size of the Range.

 ::component-code
 ---